CNKommander/eawfoc-mod-template/README.md

 NOTE: This repository does not contain actual game files and does not cover advanced modding topics!
 This is just a directory structure!

+## Usage
+To make use of this template, there are a few ways to do so.

+- Use the "Use this template" function to generate your own project based on this template

+- Use the "Download as ZIP" option